-The preseason forecast of 115,606 age-3 ocean recruits places Hood Canal natural coho in the Normal abundance based status category, which results in an allowable total exploitation rate of no more than 65 percent under both the Council adopted exploitation rate matrix (Appendix A, Table A-5) and the 2002 PST Southern Coho Management Plan (Table III-5).
+The preseason forecast of 59,530 age-3 ocean recruits places Hood Canal natural coho in the Normal category under the FMP and in the Abundant category under the PST.
+This results in an allowable total exploitation rate of no more than 65 percent under both the Council adopted exploitation rate matrix (Appendix A, Table A-5) and the 2002 PST Southern Coho Management Plan (Table III-5).

 The OFL is defined in terms of spawner escapement (S{OFL}).
-For Hood Canal coho MFMT = 0.45, and the OFL is $S{OFL} = 115,606 \times (1-0.45) = 63,583$.
+For Hood Canal coho MFMT = 0.45, and the OFL is S{OFL} = 59,530 × (1-0.45) = 32,741.
 The preseason S{OFL} value will be recalculated with postseason abundance estimates (when available) to assess OFL compliance.